As an Amazon Associate we earn from qualifying purchases.

 The camera also has a robust construction that makes it durable and safe to use in a range of environments without jeopardizing the quality of the lens.
 However, the lens is not as lightweight as the Canon EF with makes it unfit for travel photographers.

 - Ability to be used with a teleconverter

 - It’s somewhat heavy, therefore, not good for traveling with.

-- Cv performance is 5 Stops (VC mode 3) and offers three modes optimized for different shooting...
+- VC performance is 5 stops (VC mode 3) and offers three modes optimized for different shooting...

 Features to Consider With Lenses for Canon Rebel T6

 Buying a lens for your Canon Rebel T6 is easier if you know what to look out for.
 That way, you will get what fits the camera and what appeals to your preferences.
 Here are the things to consider.

 A camera’s lens is usually either prime or zoom.
 Prime lenses use a fixed focal length.
 They also only have a single maximum aperture.
 A zoom lens, on the other hand, offers a variable focal length obtained from moving it back and forth.
 As a result, they provide a second maximum aperture at the wide end.